 Single drug treatments are an option for older adults and those whose bodies are not healthy enough to handle the side effects of combination chemotherapy.

-While most patients respond well to initial chemotherapy, MCL remains
+While most individuals respond well to initial chemotherapy, MCL remains

 MCL does not grow as rapidly as some other fast-growing lymphomas.
 However, it often